HDTT

 Founder and Executive Director

 Stephanie is a junior at Harvard College studying Molecular & Cellular Biology and Global Health & Health Policy.
 She conducts research on stem cell therapeutics for blood cancers at Boston Children's Hospital, equitable drug pricing at Harvard Medical School, cancer care delivery at Memorial Sloan Kettering, and is deeply passionate about making healthcare more affordable and and accessible.
-Outside of research, Stephanie served on the board of Harvard Consulting for Business and the Environment and World Pre-Health Conference, worked as a nursing assistant at Massachusetts Eye and Ear, and serves on the teaching staff for Harvard's Organic Chemistry and Stem Cell Biology courses.
+Outside of research, Stephanie served on the board of Harvard Consulting for Business and the Environment and World Pre-Health Conference, worked as a nursing assistant at Massachusetts Eye and Ear, and serves on the teaching staff in Harvard's Chemistry, Stem Cell Biology, and Statistics departments.

 Tieri Rigamoto